 Just 20 minutes away from Grindelwald, on the other side of the mountain, is an iconic Swiss village called Lauterbrunnen.

 If you ever saw a village between huge rocks with a high waterfall pouring down water from one side – it is probably Lauterbrunnen.
-It is a very famous village on Instagram.
+It is a very famous village on Instagram and many other social platforms.

-Lauterbrunnen is quite a small village but offers many hiking routes and you can visit a couple of very nice waterfalls, one of them is right in the village and is called Staubbachfall.
+Lauterbrunnen is quite a small village but offers many hiking routes: Best hiking routes in Lauterbrunnen.
+And you can visit a couple of very nice waterfalls, one of them is right in the village and is called Staubbachfall.
 You can get very close to it and even underneath it.

 I would as well recommend taking a train to Wengen – a car-free village a bit higher than Lauterbrunnen.
 The train ticket is only a bit more than 6 CHF, but the ride is very beautiful: you get to see the whole valley, Lauterbrunnen from the top, and the waterfalls as well.
 It is one of the most beautiful train rides in Europe for such a price.
 In Wengen, you can do some hiking (read: hiking in Wengen) or visit a local cafe and have your breakfast.